 Pep Band: the pep bands perform at select boy’s and girl’s basketball and hockey games.
 All students enrolled in a curricular band are also placed into one of four pep bands.

-3 O'Clock Jazz: this jazz band is open to all students/instrumentalists and meets after school once a week starting in November
+3 O'clock Jazz: this jazz band is open to all students/instrumentalists and meets after school once a week starting in October

 Arrowhead Percussion Ensemble: this ensemble is open to freshmen-senior percussionists